making-newway/DeepThought/README.md

 ## Assignment 1
 Create a basket app
+To see the result, Shift to Branch Assignment-1

 ## Assignment2
 Search for the latest trending Gifs in your favorite categories from Giphy or Reddit!